ruuda/hoff/doc/installing.md

 ## Setting up the user

-The systemd service file included runs Hoff as the `hoff` user, that we need to create first:
+The systemd service file included runs Hoff as the `hoff` user.
+The Debian package creates it, but we need to do some further setup for files owned by this user.
+You can also add the user manually:

-    $ sudo useradd --system --user-group hoff
+    $ sudo useradd --system --user-group --no-create-home hoff

 The application needs a key pair to connect to GitHub.
 Because the `hoff` system user has no home directory, we will put it in `/etc/hoff` instead.

-    $ sudo mkdir /etc/hoff
-    $ sudo chown hoff:hoff /etc/hoff
+The Debian package creates that directory.

     $ sudo --user hoff ssh-keygen -t ed25519 -f /etc/hoff/id_ed25519

 Leave the passphrase empty to allow the key to be used without human